PoliticalGraveyard.com

 Harrison, Irvin — of Santa Fe, Santa Fe County, N.M.
 Democrat.
 Delegate to Democratic National Convention from New Mexico, 2000, 2004.
 Still living as of 2004.

 Harrison, Isham — of Franklin County, Ill.
-Delegate to Illinois state constitutional convention Franklin County, 1818.
+Delegate to Illinois state constitutional convention from Franklin County, 1818.
 Burial location unknown.

 Harrison, J. Berry — of Fairfax, Osage County, Okla.
 Democrat.
 Delegate to Democratic National Convention from Oklahoma, 1996; member of Oklahoma state senate 10th District; elected 2002.
 Still living as of 2002.